Asamartino/Rust_for_everyone/src/chapter_10/README.md

 ## Chapter 7

 The exercises in this chapter assume that you have read the chapter 10 of [The Rust Programming Language](https://doc.rust-lang.org/book/ch10-00-generics.html).
+This chapter brings some key concepts that depending on your background might be hard to grasp at first.
+That is why there is a long list of exercises in order to help you master those concepts.

 Ideally, you should begin with the level 0 exercises and progressively move to the next levels.

 Here is a brief explanation of the levels: